GabeOchieng/ebolaproject/docs/functions.rst

 	Source Code: constraints.py

-Returns the parameters used.
-A help file to describe the meanings of the parameters applied, the allowable range of values for each constraint and acceptable formatting.
+Prints the intervention options.
+Describes the meanings of the parameters applied.
 Takes no arguments.
-"theta_1" = "fraction of infected cases diagnosed and hospitalized", value < 10
-"beta_H" = "contact rate for hospitalized cases", 1 < value < 17
-"delta_2" = "fatality rate of hospitalized patients", 2 < value < 40
+"theta_1" = "fraction of infected cases diagnosed and hospitalized" "beta_H" = "contact rate for hospitalized cases" "delta_2" = "fatality rate of hospitalized patients"

 fit_params
-^^^^^^^^^^^
+^^^^^^^^^^
 ::

 	Source Code: modelfit.py

-Returns an array listing containing the list of parameter for a specific country.
+Returns an object containing the list of parameters for a specific country.
-		N= array listing of parameters from Legrand paper, values must be float days = array listing for the specific day containing data on the number of cases cases = array listing containing the number of cases reported
+        data_file = path of cases data file country = name of country
+		N= total population
+        plot_fit=False (default).
+Specify whether to show a plot of the fitting.

 get_data_path